Skip to main content

 You’ll also need a text editor (preferably Visual Studio Code) to write and edit .bell scripts.

-Download the latest release from the bellplay~ releases page.
+Download the pre-release from the bellplay~ releases page.
 Choose the .zip file, uncompress it, and move the .app into your /Applications folder.

 macOS may block the app since it’s not signed by an identified developer.